 Once your whole run is at 168 steps per minute, increase your running cadence by another 5% for one mile again (168 x 1.05 = 176.4) to 176 SPM.

-Again, gradually increase the percentage of your run at this faster cadence until the whole run (perhaps aside from the first few minutes of warm-up) are at your new quicker running cadence.
+Again, gradually increase the percentage of your run at this faster cadence until the whole run (perhaps aside from the first few minutes of warm-up) is at your new quicker running cadence.

-You can choose to use the metronome the whole run, to ensure you’re stepping in time, or you can shut it off and turn it on periodically while running to see if you’re maintaining the proper cadence.
+You can use the metronome throughout the run to ensure you’re stepping in time, or you can shut it off and turn it on periodically while running to check whether you’re maintaining the proper cadence.

 #2: Run Strides

-Running strides after a run is a great way to improve your running form and increase your running cadence.
+Running strides after a run is a great way to improve your biomechanics and increase your running cadence.

-Focus on quick turnover, as if each footfall lands on hot coals.
+To focus on quick turnover and short ground contact time, land as if each footfall lands on hot coals.
 Pump your arms to drive your legs forward and propel you into the next step.

 #3: Jump Rope

-You may be surprised to see jumping rope on a list of tips for how to increase cadence while running, but envisioning yourself as the next star in the Rocky films and harnessing your inner boxer can help you.
+You may be surprised to see jumping rope on a list of tips for increasing cadence while running, but envisioning yourself as the next star in the Rocky films and harnessing your inner boxer can help.

 The key to using jumping rope to increase your cadence is to keep your jumps low and fast.
 Don’t think of the leisurely jumping rope on elementary school playgrounds; this is an athletic style of jumping rope that trains boxers, soccer players, and other athletes.